awsdocs/amazon-emr-release-guide/doc_source/emr-spark-docker.md

 + In EMR 6\.1\.0 and later, you are not required to use the listed command `YARN_CONTAINER_RUNTIME_DOCKER_CLIENT_CONFIG={DOCKER_CLIENT_CONFIG_PATH_ON_HDFS}` when the ECR auto authentication feature is enabled\.
 + Any Docker image used with Spark must have Java installed in the Docker image\.

-For more information about the prerequisites, see [Configure Docker Integration](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-docker.html)\.
+For more information about the prerequisites, see [Configure Docker integration](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-docker.html)\.

-## Creating a Docker Image<a name="emr-spark-docker-image"></a>
+## Creating a Docker image<a name="emr-spark-docker-image"></a>

 Docker images are created using a Dockerfile, which defines the packages and configuration to include in the image\.
 The following two example Dockerfiles use PySpark and SparkR\.